ravneetsinghgaba/Automation-Project-/README.md

   4. Unfollow pages.

 You can:
-  1. Mention as mamy pages as you want to follow.
+  1. Mention as many pages as you want to follow.
   2. Tell how many posts to like.
   3. Tell what to comment on the post.
   4. Tell what message to send.